Advice

 Tips for selling with pets

-If you own a pet, you're likely to consider him or her part of the family.
-But potential homebuyers may not share your sentiments.
-Even homeowners with the most beautiful home on the block could face negative feedback from buyers who view their pet as a distraction or a nuisance.
-Just as you may stage your home to remove some of your personal belongings, it's important to remove evidence of your pets when potential buyers come for a showing.
+If you own a pet, you're likely to consider them part of the family, but potential homebuyers may not share your sentiments.
+Even homeowners with the most beautiful home on the block could face negative feedback from buyers who view a pet as a distraction or nuisance.

 Nix all odors